PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 users
 orders
 ```
-### Lazily inject all Services By SuperType with a LookUp
+### Lazily inject all Services By SuperType with a Lookup

 This example shows how to lazily inject all services of a given super type using a lookup.